shpuld/Interstice-ProQuake/README.md

 | Abyss of Pandemonium - The Final Mission | `aop` | Decent | Good |
 | SUPERHOT Quake | `shquake` | Good | Good |

+## CD Audio Support

+Interstice uses a hardware accelerated `.mp3` decoder for CD Audio support, this means other formats like `.flac` and `.ogg` are unsupported.
+It uses the widely-adopted standard for path and file name, that standard being `<GAMEDIR>/music/track01.mp3`.
+It will fall back to the `id1` directory to try and load a track there if one is not present in the loaded game directory.
+It is recommended to lower the rate of your music tracks to 22kHz, but the standard 44.1kHz sourced directly from Quake CDs will play without issue.
+Interstice fixes the bug with Mission Pack 1's `HIPDEMO.DEM` referencing a track `98` instead of `02`.

 ## Changelog